Looking for new SEO trends to follow for 2022?

 - Use responsive themes or website templates.

-Time for an old but gold SEO trend for 2019
+Time for an old but gold SEO trend.

-With all those SEO predictions for 2019 doing their work, you will have one more major payer that decides how your site ranks in the search results for 2019.
+With all those SEO predictions doing their work, you will have one more major payer that decides how your site ranks in the search results.

 Yes, it is content!

-Quality content is still the king and probably the most important SEO factor to optimize for in 2019 (read the pro tip below).
+Quality content is still the king and probably the most important SEO factor to optimize for (read the pro tip below).

 As mentioned in the search quality rater guidelines above, you need to have content that is helpful to your readers.